 Emmy nominated composer Richard Blair-Oliphant has scored more than 50 film and television projects to date.

-His film credits include Blindsight for Oscar nominated director Lucy Walker, The All Together starring Martin Freeman, Rocketmen for Sony Pictures, and the found footage flick The Dinosaur Project.
+His film credits include The All Together starring Martin Freeman, Rocketmen for Sony Pictures, the found footage flick The Dinosaur Project, and Blindsight for Oscar nominated director Lucy Walker.

 In television he’s carved a niche composing for historical and period dramas.
 These include the Emmy nominated Moonshot, the BAFTA nominated The Relief of Belsen, 1066, A Harlot’s Progress starring Toby Jones, and City of Vice starring Ian McDiarmid and Iain Glenn.